Update: ‘Exterior,’ ‘Interior,’ and ‘Specifications’ sections updated.

 The Cupra UrbanRebel is a small electric crossover belonging to the B-segment from the Spanish performance brand.
 One can easily imagine a production model with a simpler design that has more practical lights, simpler mirrors, and other minor changes.

 At the front, the Cupra UrbanRebel has a shark nose, sleek headlamps featuring a triangular signature (and reminiscent of the Tesla Model 3), and extra-large (faux) air intakes.
-On the sides, it sports special wheels and slim mirrors, and we can clearly see the extremely short overhangs, courtesy of a bespoke EV platform.
-At the rear, the race car flaunts a gigantic wing with a U-shaped LED lighting and racing numbers, an illuminated brand logo, and what looks like windscreen-integrated brake lights.
-The funky colors and contrasting copper accents make the concept even more interesting.
+It sports special wheels and slim mirrors on the sides, and we can see the tight overhangs, courtesy of a bespoke EV platform.
+At the rear, it flaunts a split roof spoiler, a full-width tail lamp with triangular graphics, an illuminated brand logo, and a diffuser-style bumper sporting triangular light reflectors at the outer ends.